Skip to content ↓

 Monday - Whole School Collective Worship - a time to come together as a school, introduce a theme for the week, sing, and pray for the week ahead.

-Tuesday - Praise & Worship -
+Tuesday - Praise & Worship - a time of sung worship and reflection

 Wednesday - Key Stage Collective Worship - led by St Margaret's Church